Help Us Keep the Public and Our Staff Safe

 How long will the trial last?

-This will vary by the policies established by each county’s COVID-19 Coordinator in collaboration with local court leadership.
+This will vary by the policies established by each county’s Jury Trial Resumption Plan.
 Courts have been encouraged to limit the trial duration and to prioritize less complex trials that will require less time to hear in order to shorten the time a juror must appear.

 How long will I be in court each day?

-This will vary by the policies established by each county’s COVID-19 Coordinator in collaboration with local court leadership.
+This will vary by the policies established by each county’s Jury Trial Resumption Plan.

 What should I do if I am experiencing COVID-19 symptoms prior to my jury service date?

 Do not appear at the courthouse to report your symptoms.
-If you begin experiencing COVID-19 symptoms prior to your jury service date, please inform the jury coordinator in your county by phone.
+If you begin experiencing COVID-19 symptoms prior to your jury service date, please inform the clerk of superior court in the county where you were summoned by phone.

 What should I do if I experience COVID-19 symptoms during my jury service?

-If you begin experiencing COVID-19 symptoms during your period of jury service while at the court facility, please inform the nearest court employee (e.g., clerk, bailiff).
+If you begin experiencing COVID-19 symptoms during your period of jury service while at the court facility, please inform the nearest court official (e.g., clerk, bailiff).